Mark Self-Transfers

 Step 3: In the pop-up window Possible Outgoing section, select the grey bubble to the left to create the match if the correct matching transaction is there.

-Step 4: If there are no Possible Outgoing suggestions, you can choose to Create a Manual (Matching Transaction Not Found), or you can import the missing source from which the matching transaction should come from (we recommend this option!).
+Step 4: If there are no Possible Outgoing transactions listed, you can choose to Create a Manual (Matching Transaction Not Found), or you can import the missing source from which the matching transaction should come from (we recommend this option!).
 Please see notes below.

-Step 5: After selecting the matching Self Transfer pair and click Update, the pairs will update as Self-Transfers in your transaction list.
+Step 5: After selecting the matching Self Transfer pair click Update and the pairs will update as Self-Transfers in your transaction list.

 Notes: